Top 8 Gritty Historical TV Shows Similar to 'Vikings'

 Is Vikings a Good Show?

 Some people call this show Game of Thrones-lite.
-As it turns out, the show is just as good as GOT, even toppling it in some areas.
+As it turns out, the series is just as good as GOT, even toppling it in some areas.
 The first season was an achievement by the History channel in showing audiences that they could pull off a legitimate drama series rather than their usual docudramas.
 Since then, the storytelling and production values have only gone up.
 As epic as the narrative has become, the show is still grounded in realism.
 This is easily one of the best historical costume dramas that has aired in recent years.

 Being a huge fan of this show, I’ve compiled a list of some other shows similar to Vikings.
 Let’s take a look.